Learn How to Saute, Common Sauté Mistakes & How to Avoid Them

 Butter provides excellent flavor, but butter's milk solids burn well before butterfat's smoke point, so it is not advisable to sauté in straight butter unless you use clarified butter.

 The Fix, Part 2 - Use a Mixture of Fats

-An ideal way to add the rich flavor of butter while making sure that it doesn't burn is to use a mixture of half butter and half oil.
+An ideal way to add the rich flavor of butter while ensuring it doesn't burn is to use a mixture of half butter and half oil.
 Once the pan is hot, add a small amount of oil and a little butter on top of the oil.
 Swirl the two together until the butter has melted and the oil is hot, and then add the food to be sautéed.